INIT-REF/aarch64-arm-assembly-raytracer/README.md

 # aarch64/arm assembly raytracer

-A raytracer in aarch64 assembly, following the Raytracing tutorials by Peter Shirley, Trevor David Black and Steve Hollasch.
+A raytracer in aarch64 assembly, following the [tutorials](https://raytracing.github.io/) by Peter Shirley, Trevor David Black and Steve Hollasch.

 At the moment, the first book of the series is done, and the result looks like this (using an output size of 800x450, 400 samples per pixel and a maximum depth of 50):